 The Languages I Speak

-French – French is another language I speak at home (I live in a bilingual household).
-I really enjoy speaking French, but sometimes we end up speaking Franglais or Frenglish (which ever you prefer) just because some words are easier in French and others in English.
-For example, when we talk about music, we speak in English, but when we talk about most other things we speak in French.
-We also tend to speak French more in public than English.
+French – French is another language I speak at home (I live in a multilingual household).
 The constant mixing of languages also results in some pretty hilarious words for the Eurodictionary.
-My French language resources.
+My recommended French language resources.

-Mandarin – Mandarin is one of the languages I have most recently taken up (June 2014).
+Mandarin Chinese – Mandarin is one of the languages I speak at the highest level.
 I initially wasn’t sure about whether or not it was the right language for me, but I completely fell in love with it shortly after I started studying.
-I am currently using Pimsleur Mandarin and Assimil, and I am also using various resources to work on reading and writing.
-I also take lessons through iTalki.
-My goal is to sit the HSK4 exam in December 2015.
-My Mandarin language resources.
+My recommended Mandarin language resources.

 Italian – I decided to learn Italian because I feel as though it is one of the core European languages.
-That- and I also needed to learn it for school.
+That and I also needed to learn it for school.
 I love French and because it shares its Latin origins with Italian, the latter seemed like the next logical step to take linguistically.
 It is both difficult and easy because of its similarities to French, so my progress is sometimes fast and at other times, slow.
 The hardest thing for me is definitely pronunciation.
-I began studying Italian while I was doing my Master’s degree in Northern Ireland, so it is a relatively new language for me.
-My Italian language resources.
+I began studying Italian while I was doing my Master’s degree in Northern Ireland.
+My recommended Italian language resources.

 Spanish – One of my first languages was Spanish but around the age of four or five, we stopped speaking it at home.
 I still understand quite a bit and I can read Spanish without any problem, but I don’t know how to say much beyond basic greetings.
-I’ve nearly forgotten everything which is why I decided to start over with the language.
+I nearly forgot everything which is why I decided to start over with the language.
 Plus, it’s incredibly useful to know living in Southern California.
-My Spanish language resources.
+My recommended Spanish language resources.

 German – I began learning German when I was fifteen years old.
-It was the language I initially wanted to learn as my third language, but I wasn’t able to do so until several years later due to the fact the course was cancelled the year I started to take foreign languages.
-My grandmother on my father’s side was German (although she grew up in France), so she spoke both languages and I always wanted to learn the language so that I could linguistically share that heritage with her.
+It was the language I initially wanted to learn as my third language, but I wasn’t able to do so until several years later due to the fact the course was canceled the year I started to take foreign languages.
 A few years ago, I might have said that German was one of my stronger languages, but I’ve really let it fall out of practice.
 My comprehension is much higher than my ability to speak, but both need a lot of work right now.
-My German language resources.
+My recommended German language resources.

 The Languages I No Longer Study